greglama/caradisiac/api/README.md

  It provides three endpoints:

- `POST /populate` which will add to the database a given model `POST /populateArray` which will add to the database a given array of models `GET /cars` which will return the 10 cars with the highest volume
+ `POST /populate` which will add to the database a given model<br>
+ `POST /populateArray` which will add to the database a given array of models<br>
+ `GET /cars` which will return the 10 cars with the highest volume<br>